In this guide, we outline whether or not polyester might be a sustainable or eco friendly fabric.

 - On average, polyester has the highest water footprint [compared to cotton and viscose], only surpassed by some conventional cotton farms in India, in which highly toxic pesticides are used.

-Carbon Footprint Of Cotton, & Energy Use
+Carbon Footprint Of Polyester, & Energy Use

 - In terms of KG of CO2 emissions per ton of spun fiber, polyester and synthetic fibres have one of the highest carbon footprints.